kudobuilder/kudo/keps/draft-20190503-framework-testing.md

 spirit of KUDO making them unsuitable for use as the user-facing interface for writing tests.

-* [Kubernetes e2e test framework](https://godoc.org/k8s.io/kubernetes/test/e2e/framework) provides a methods that interact with Kubernetes resources, wait for certain Kubernetes state.
+* [Kubernetes e2e test framework](https://godoc.org/k8s.io/kubernetes/test/e2e/framework) provides a methods that interact with Kubernetes resources and wait for certain Kubernetes state.
 It also supports conditionally running tests and collecting logs and results from pods and nodes.
 * Unit tests can be written using the [Kubernetes fake clientset](https://godoc.org/k8s.io/client-go/kubernetes/fake) without needing a Kubernetes API at all - allowing easy testing of expected state transitions in a controller.